Son of local hero bids to lead Slovenia to limited makeover

 Cerar formed his party - the Party of Miro Cerar - just five weeks ago.
 He has already shot to the top of opinion polls, testimony to the trust that traditional parties have squandered as Slovenia’s crisis exposed an ingrained culture of politically-connected lending and mismanagement.

-Cerar supports liberalising the economy and labour market rules, cutting red tape and selling off smaller state firms.
+Cerar supports liberalizing the economy and labor market rules, cutting red tape and selling off smaller state firms.
 But he has come out against the major slated sales of Slovenia’s telecoms operator and international airport.

 “I‘m entering politics because I know that the situation in Slovenia is so bad that ... we need new people, new ideas, new practices,” he told Reuters last week.

 Cerar has offered few details, however.
-While his lukewarm embrace of privatisation might endear him to many traditionally leftist Slovenians, it will worry investors and Brussels.
+While his lukewarm embrace of privatization might endear him to many traditionally leftist Slovenians, it will worry investors and Brussels.

-Analysts see Cerar’s centre-left SMC party entering coalition government with the Social Democrats (SD) and the Desus pensioners’ party.
-Both were junior partners in the outgoing coalition, when the SD in particular barely disguised its distaste for privatisation and public sector spending cuts.
+Analysts see Cerar’s center SMC party entering coalition government with the Social Democrats (SD) and the Desus pensioners’ party.
+Both were junior partners in the outgoing coalition, when the SD in particular barely disguised its distaste for privatization and public sector spending cuts.

 “Cerar leads in opinion polls because he is not tainted with corruption and has credibility,” said Borut Hocevar, an analyst at the Slovenian daily Finance.

-“However, privatisation will slow under his rule and will probably only happen because Brussels will insist on it.”
+“However, privatization will slow under his rule and will probably only happen because Brussels will insist on it.”

 When Slovenia joined the euro zone in 2007, it was the bloc’s fastest growing economy.
 But the collapse of its export sector with the onset of the global crisis exposed the rot, and the outgoing government of Alenka Bratusek had to pour 3.3 billion euros ($4.5 billion) into local banks to keep them afloat.